There are three ice walks in Alberta - and they all provide unforgettable experiences. Enjoy…

-High impact scenery is the name of the game – almost from start to finish.
-The only downside is that it’s a popular trail especially on a weekend so don’t go expecting solitude.
+The spectacular Iceline Trail located near Field, British Columbia in Yoho National Park joins the my list of all time favorite hikes.High impact scenery on the Iceline Trail is the name of the game – almost from start to finish.
+The only downside is that it’s a popular trail especially on a weekend, so don’t go expecting solitude.

-How to Hike the Iceline Trail
+Options for hiking the Iceline Trail

 You can do what I did and complete a loop over a couple of days; hike in on the Yoho Valley Trail and out on the Iceline and either stay overnight in the Stanley Mitchell Hut or camp at the Little Yoho Campground.

 As a day hike it’s a steep ascent of about 1,300 feet from the Takakkaw Falls parking lot to reach treeline.
 Although you continue – still steeply once you hit the alpine, the sublime views will make up for any pain you might feel.

 At some point you’re going to have to decide just how far you want to hike.
 Many people make it as far as the high point on the Iceline and then turn back.
 That would make it a 12.8 kilometre (7.9 mile) round trip.
 But there are several options depending on your fitness level and the weather.

 Don’t forget: Always carry the 10 hiking essentials.

 The full loop that includes the Iceline Trail

 Do a full loop that takes you past the Stanley Mitchell Hut on the Little Yoho Valley Trail but do it as a 20 kilometre (12 mile) day hike.